Ukasz09/Crowd-meter/README.md

 - **Front-end**

   `npm start` or `ng serve`

   This will start a dev server.
 After that navigate to page `http://localhost:4200/`

 - **Back-end**
   In order to run each of the back-end services, you can use wrapper scirpt `./run.sh` from main folder for each of the projecet or run file `main.py` / `app.py` manually

-- **Database**
-  Used database is mongoDB.
-For default it run on localhost but you can change that if you wich

 ---